DmitryKutsev/virtual_assistant/README.md

 # virtual_assistant
-Repo for my flexible virtual assistant.
+Repo for plaing around with tools for making a virtual assistant.